hilton/hilton.github.com/blog/_posts/2021-05-18-emoji-skin-tone.md

 Non-white characters, such as Indian-American
 [Apu Nahasapeemapetilon](https://en.wikipedia.org/wiki/Apu_Nahasapeemapetilon),
 have (cartoon versions of) darker skin colours.
-For more on this, watch the documentary, [The Problem With Apu](https://www.youtube.com/watch?v=zGzvEqBvkP8) (trailer), which explores the character’s racial representation.

 ## Don’t use a darker tone than your actual skin colour